Lagan Corridor Project

 The total investment is approximately £4.8 million, almost 50 percent of which comes from our Belfast Investment Fund.
 Other partners are Ulster Garden Villages, Department for Communities, Department for Infrastructure, Rivers and the Lagan Navigation Trust.

 The development of the Lagan Gateway has the potential to deliver benefits for communities close to the corridor as well as for the whole city.

 This project is also closely linked with, and will complement, a number of other key projects along the Lagan which will help reanimate and develop the wider river frontage.

 Where are we now?

 We’re working with partners to deliver key investment projects such as the Lagan Gateway that will promote healthy living and increase physical activity.
 A design team has worked on the detailed plans for the Lagan Gateway project and planning approval was secured in June 2017.
-We are hoping to start construction in autumn 2017.
+Work started on site in late 2017 and should complete in autumn 2019.